RogerKoala/Koalizer/README.md

 *   Node.js & npm installed.
 *   Rust installed (via `rustup`).
 *   Python 3.10 or higher.
-*   FFmpeg installed on your system (for development).
 *   C++ Build Tools (Visual Studio) if on Windows (required for some Python libs).

 ### 📂 Project Structure